awwx/mongo-update-until-current/README.md

 * The collection to perform the atomic update in.

 * A [selector](http://docs.meteor.com/#selectors) which matches one
   document in the collection to update.
-This can be and often is a string, the id of the document.
+This can be (and often is) a string, the id of the document.

 * An updater function, described below.

 * An optional error callback, called if there is too much contention and the update could not be applied after multiple retries.
-An error is thrown if the update can’t be applied and there isn’t an error callback.
+If the error callback isn’t specified, an error is thrown if the update can’t be applied.

-The updater function takes one argument, the document read using the passed selector.
+The updater function takes one argument, the document that was read using the passed selector.
 It returns two values in an array: a selector to check whether the relevant part of the document hasn’t changed, and a modifier to perform the update.

 As a simple example, suppose we didn’t have `$inc`, and wanted to increment a count.